Dailymotion-Pro-Services/custom-embed-v2/hidden_features.md

 **Embed Example :**

-You can use it with public features, this is just example how to use it
+You can use it with public features from the main Custom Embed documentation, this is just an example on how to use it
 ```html
 <div class="dm-player"
 	closeButton="true"